peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ### Standards Tree

-The standards tree is intended for types of general interest to the Internet community.
+The standards tree is intended for those media types that require a substantive review and approval process in a recognized standards-related organization.
+For media types that do not require such a process, see the vendor and personal trees.

 Registrations in the standards tree MUST be either:

 1. in the case of registrations associated with IETF specifications, approved directly by the IESG, or